Akbulut cork

-In topology, an Akbulut cork is a structure that is frequently used to show that in 4-dimensions, the smooth h-cobordism theorem fails.
+In topology, an Akbulut cork is a structure that is frequently used to show that in 4 dimensions, the smooth h-cobordism theorem fails.
 It was named after Turkish mathematician Selman Akbulut.

 A compact contractible Stein 4-manifold $C$ with involution $F$ on its boundary is called an Akbulut cork, if $F$ extends to a self-homeomorphism but cannot extend to a self-diffeomorphism inside (hence a cork is an exotic copy of itself relative to its boundary).
 A cork $(C,F)$ is called a cork of a smooth 4-manifold $X$, if removing $C$ from $X$ and re-gluing it via $F$ changes the smooth structure of $X$ (this operation is called "cork twisting").
 Any exotic copy $X'$ of a closed simply connected 4-manifold $X$ differs from $X$ by a single cork twist.

-The basic idea of the Akbulut cork is that when attempting to use the h-corbodism theorem in four dimensions, the cork is the sub-cobordism that contains all the exotic properties of the spaces connected with the cobordism, and when removed the two spaces become trivially h-cobordant and smooth.
+The basic idea of the Akbulut cork is that when attempting to use the h-cobordism theorem in four dimensions, the cork is the sub-cobordism that contains all the exotic properties of the spaces connected with the cobordism, and when removed the two spaces become trivially h-cobordant and smooth.
 This shows that in four dimensions, although the theorem does not tell us that two manifolds are diffeomorphic (only homeomorphic), they are "not far" from being diffeomorphic.